-Düsseldorf is one of Germany's economic hubs, with a densely populated city centre housing more than 10 million people.
+Dusseldorf is one of Germany's economic hubs, with a densely populated city centre housing about 600,000 people.
 The city is lively, with a love of music and culture that is hard to resist.
-Düsseldorf is famous for its trade and fashion fairs and attracts visitors from all over the world to these big and exciting events.
-Streets like Bolkerstraße, Ratinger Straße and Kurze Straße are alive with entertainment in the evenings, and those looking for a quiet drink can sample the locally-produced Altbier (meaning old-style beer) for which Düsseldorf is known.
+Dusseldorf is famous for its trade and fashion fairs and attracts visitors from all over the world to these big and exciting events.
+Streets like Bolkerstraße, Ratinger Straße and Kurze Straße are alive with entertainment in the evenings, and those looking for an authentic drink can sample the locally-produced Altbier (meaning old-style beer) for which Dusseldorf is known.

-Because much of Düsseldorf was destroyed in World War II, the city is not as scenic as others in Germany despite the fact that it is an ancient one, the first mention of which dates back to 1135.
-Modern architecture enthusiasts will find plenty to enjoy, however, in Frank Gehry buildings and the colourful Colorium, all clustered in the media harbour.
+Because much of Dusseldorf was destroyed in World War II, the city is not as scenic as some others in Germany despite the fact that it is an ancient one, the first mention of which dates back to 1135.
+Modern architecture enthusiasts will find plenty to enjoy, however, in Frank Gehry buildings and the colourful Colorium, all clustered in the harbour district.

-Düsseldorf is located within easy distance of Bonn and Cologne, and due to its proximity to the German border even makes a good base for weekend trips to Amsterdam, Paris, or Brussels.
+Dusseldorf is located within easy distance of Bonn and Cologne, and due to its proximity to the border also makes a good base for weekend trips to Amsterdam, Paris, or Brussels.

 Become our Dusseldorf Travel Expert